flare-foundation/go-songbird/README.md

 - [gcc](https://gcc.gnu.org/)
 - g++

-If you want to use RocksDB, you will need sudo and cmake (and be permitted to use sudo) the sudo requirement is because the rocksdb libraries are installed in /lib/ or /usr/local/lib depending on platform.
+If you want to use RocksDB, you will need to have cmake installed as it is required by the RocksDB build scripts.

 ### Native Install